CalDymos/nuki-restbridge/README.md

 - **Password/Retype password**: Pick a password to enable HTTP authentication for the Web Configuration.
 - **HTTP Authentication type**: Select from Basic, Digest or Form based authentication.
 Digest authentication is more secure than Basic or Form based authentication, especially over unencrypted (HTTP) connections.
 Form based authentication works best with password managers.
 Note: Firefox seems to have issues with basic authentication.
 - **Bypass authentication for reverse proxy with IP**: IP for which authentication is bypassed.
 Use in conjunction with a reverse proxy server with separate authentication.
+- **Admin key**: Set a 32 character long alphanumeric string that can be used for some settings without needing to log in (for use with automated systems).
 - **Session validity (in seconds)**: Session validity to use with form authentication when the "Remember me" checkbox is disabled, default 3600 seconds.
 - **Session validity remember (in hours)**: Session validity to use with form authentication when the "Remember me" checkbox is enabled, default 720 hours.